West Lake: Natural formation and dredging efforts

 About 4,400 to 2,500 years ago, as sea levels fell, the Hangzhou-Jiaxing-Huzhou plain began to emerge, while West Lake was merely a shallow bay.
 Over time, the Qiantang River gradually deposited sand and rocks outside this bay.
 About 2,000 years ago, a lagoon was formed.
 Streams from the surrounding mountains transformed the water into freshwater, but ongoing silt deposits gradually reduced the lake to a swamp.
 In local folklore, when Qin Shi Huang (259–210 BC), the first emperor of China, visited Hangzhou, West Lake was still part of the Qiantang River.
 The giant rock on the north bank of West Lake was said to be where the emperor anchored his fleet.
 According to Records of the Grand Historian, during his visit in 210 BC, the emperor was halted in Hangzhou by the strong tide of the Qiantang River and had to take a detour westward to reach Shaoxing.
 During the Eastern Han era (25–220), local official Hua Xin ordered the construction of a seawall to completely cut the lake off from the sea.
-In 591, the government seat of Hangzhou, originally on the west shore, was relocated to the newly built walled city east to the lake.
+In 591, the government seat of Hangzhou, originally on the west shore, was relocated to the newly built walled city east of the lake.
 With the completion of the Grand Canal, Hangzhou, as its destination, became a transport hub of China.